michaelbrusegard/tabline.wez/README.md

     {
       'mode',
-      icons_enabled = true, -- Enables the display of icons alongside the component. cond = nil, -- Condition function, the component is loaded when the function returns `true`.
+      icons_enabled = true, -- Enables the display of icons alongside the component.

+      cond = nil, -- Condition function, the component is loaded when the function returns `true`.

+      padding = 1, -- Adds padding to the left and right of components.
+                   -- Padding can be specified to left or right independently, e.g.:
+                   --   padding = { left = left_padding, right = right_padding }

       fmt = nil, -- Format function, formats the component's output.
       -- This function receives two arguments: